evebrnd/eps/README.md

 ## Deployment

-Project is built with `npm run build` and deployed using Travis CI!
+Project is built with `npm run build` and deployed using GitHub Actions!

 Deployment is done automatically on Github Pages when :
 - A commit is made on main branch